krishikamittal/cpp-practise/README.md

-# C++ Practice
+# C++ Practice Repository

-This repository contains C++ programs and coding exercises that I am using to strengthen my programming fundamentals.
+This repository contains C++ programs and coding exercises that I have written while learning and practicing C++.

-Topics covered:
+Topics Covered:

-- Basics
+- Basics & Input/Output
-- Loops
+- Loops and Control Statements
 - Functions
 - Arrays
+- Object-Oriented Programming (OOP)
+  - Classes & Objects
+  - Constructors
+  - Inheritance
+  - Polymorphism
+  - Friend Functions
+- Operator Overloading
+- Exception Handling
-- Pattern Problems
+- Templates
+- Basic Standard Template Library (STL)
-- Problem Solving
+- Linked Lists
+  - Singly Linked List
+  - Doubly Linked List
+  - Circular Linked List

+## Purpose

+The goal of this repository is to strengthen my programming fundamentals, improve problem-solving skills, and build a strong foundation in Data Structures and Object-Oriented Programming.

+## Future Updates

-I will continue updating this repository as I learn new concepts and solve more problems.
+I will continue updating this repository as I learn new concepts, practice more problems, and explore advanced topics in C++.